| Title: | 'Python' Style String Functions |

 The substring to search for within each element of |

-A logical vector of the same length as string
+A logical vector of the same length as string, with each element

 element of a character vector.
 Optionally, the search can be limited to a